Lead Scientist | Sr. Partner

 Really turns his crank!

-Outside of work, David is an avid telemark skier, hiker and photographer, a Board member of the Northwest Wilderness Society, an occasional poet, and proud father of two talented sons.
+Outside of work, David is an avid telemark skier, hiker and photographer, a past Board member of the Northwest Wilderness Society, the chair of a Technical Advisory Committee for the Nicholas Sonntag Marine Education Centre, a published poet, and a proud father of two talented sons.